 What Happens During PRP Hair Loss Treatment

-PRP therapy is a non-surgical, three-part process performed on our clinic and takes 15 – 20 minutes.
+PRP therapy is a non-surgical, three-part process performed in our clinic and takes 15 – 20 minutes.
 During the first step of the process, Dr. Louis DeJoseph will take a sample of your blood.
 The sample will then be placed in a centrifuge.
 The machine will spin fast enough to separate the platelet-rich plasma from the red blood cells and from platelet-poor plasma.

 Dr. Louis DeJoseph will then place the PRP into a syringe and inject it into the scalp.
 He’ll focus on injecting the areas of the scalp that are experiencing hair loss.
 After the injections are finished, the scalp will be cleaned and the treatment over.